peterwwillis/palvella/DESIGN.md

  - `set_property`

+---
 ##### Plugins: Category: Job

 Jobs are the basic unit of work for the app.
 They perform logic on a set of data and determine the progress of the application.

 A Job that calls other Jobs is called a Pipeline.
 This is a logical distinction;
-there's nothing special about a Pipeline other than it is a series of Jobs, or a group of Jobs.
+there's nothing special about a Pipeline other than it is a series or group of Jobs.
 Data is carried from one Job to another in the Pipeline.

-Job run Actions.
+Jobs run Actions.
 Actions store their state within the logical unit of a Job.

-Jobs can take parameters.

 Jobs can specify a dependency on another Job.

+###### Plugins: Category: Job: Parameters
+Jobs can take parameters:
+ - `name`: The name of the Job.

+###### Plugins: Category: Job: Methods
 A Job plugin uses a set of methods to interact with the Job and its Acions.
 Example methods:
  - `add`